-Speaking of suffering, the portion sizes in the restaurants were ridiculous, especially in the Italian restaurants.
+Speaking of suffering, the portion sizes in the restaurants were ridiculous, especially in Italian restaurants.
 A four-course meal filled me nicely back home; over here, one dish was made for a family of four.
 I had a veal scallopini in Little Italy one evening and I ended up eating it the next day too.

 Then I went to Hash House for breakfast and didn’t eat again until the following day.
 Here’s why: